Find distinguished name (LDAP path for the object)

-There is a simple way to find the ldap dn using the Dsquery command
+There is a simple way to find the LDAP DN using the Dsquery command

 Command to find the LDAP path for OU